 Vancouver to San Francisco: The Itinerary

 I was in Vancouver on a business trip attending the World Sulphur Symposium but I booked two weeks off as holiday afterwards.
 My friend came with me and we rented a Jeep Grand Cherokee from Hertz.
-The west coast of the US is probably one of the most amazing places, relatively sparsely populated with vast expenses of untouched lands and forests.
-This is where you will find the Hall of Mosses, the Columbia River crossing at Astoria, Aberdeen with its famous burgers, the pristine beaches of Oregon and of course the huge pine forests of California.
+The west coast of Canada and the US is probably one of the most amazing places, relatively sparsely populated with vast expenses of untouched lands and forests.
+This is where you will find the Whistler Olympic Ski Resort, the Hall of Mosses, the Columbia River crossing at Astoria, Aberdeen with its famous burgers, the pristine beaches of Oregon and of course the huge pine forests of California.

 So if you are here for a business trip there really is no excuse why you shouldn’t book a few days off to enjoy the scenery.
-Just like I did, you can turn your business visit into a bleisure holiday and going on a nice road trip from Vancouver to San Francisco.
+Just like I did, you can turn your business visit into a bleisure holiday by going on a nice road trip somewhere from Vancouver.

 This road trip takes in the largest cities on the west coast: Vancouver, Seattle, Portland and San Francisco as well as three state capitols: Olympia, Salem and Sacramento.
 The drive from Vancouver to San Francisco took me two weeks return, but it is easy to spend far longer than that as there are so many places to see along the way.